surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 > We stop here.
 Just note that depending on the allocation class, the memory area will differ.
 > An automatic allocation is done on the stack, a dymanic allocation on the heap and a static is done in the BSS or Data segment of your ELF binary.

+Dynamic allocation is really frequently used, as many data are not known at the time the program is run, thus no memory size can yet be figured out, and will only be at runtime.
+PHP uses lots of dynamic allocation, just by the dynamic nature of the language itself : it doesn't know when you compile it, what size your variables will be, for example.
-Dynamic allocation is really frequently used.
-PHP uses it as well.
-It is available through libc's `malloc()` and `free()` functions.
+Dynamic allocation is available through libc's `malloc()` and `free()` functions, themselves being wrappers over the OS Kernel user-land memory services, like `sbrk()` or `mmap()`.
-As PHP is a long-living process, often a daemon (FastCGI or into Apache using mod_php), any leak will hurt not only PHP, but the whole machine.
+As PHP is a long-living process, often a daemon (FastCGI, PHP-FPM or Apache's mod_php), any memory leak will hurt not only PHP but the whole system.
-As PHP is designed into hundreds of thousands of lines of C code, generating a leak is really really easy.
-There must be a solution to prevent leaks, and PHP's got a layer that is dedicated in dynamic memory management and leak tracking : Zend Memory Manager (ZendMM).
+Because PHP is designed into hundreds of thousands of lines of C code, generating a leak in dynamic memory allocation is really really easy.
+There must be a solution to prevent leaks or help tracking them, and PHP's got a layer that is dedicated in dynamic memory management and leak tracking : Zend Memory Manager (ZendMM).

 ##Dynamic memory allocation problems regarding PHP

 ###OS differences

-Libc's is a wrapper over the Kernel services, and the Kernel is really different according to OS.
+Libc's is a wrapper over the Kernel services, and the Kernel is really different according to the OS.
 Windows and Linux for example, are really different.
 Unix flavours as well.

 ![ZendMM](../../../img/php-memory/zendMM.png)